jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 ---
-title: Upstream Productivity - or the day you finally stopped caring about producivity systems
+title: Upstream Productivity - or the day you stopped caring about productivity advice
 published: true
 layout: post
 permalink: